-You do not have to be in this research study for your partner to get care for Alcohol Use Disorder or to take part in family therapy.
-If you decide not to take part in the study, you have other choices including seeking treatment for your partner or yourself in your area.
+You do not have to be in this research study to get care for your Alcohol Use Disorder.
+If you decide not to take part in the study, you have other choices including seeking treatment in your area.

 ARE THERE ANY BENEFITS TO ME?